Last Updated on January 16, 2024

 - Organic Virgin Coconut oil.
 Coconut oil is vegan, widely available, an excellent lubricant… and it smells like summer!
-Can’t recommend it enough, for any purpose.
+Can’t recommend it enough, for a wide range of applications from teeth pulling to skin moisturising to, well, use as sandboard wax.
 For our wax-making purpose, make sure to pick a virgin / unrefined variety.

 - Beeswax.
 We are going to use either beeswax or a vegan alternative in place of paraffin, which is widely used in commercial board waxes.
 Beeswax is a byproduct of honey, a type of wax that forms the building blocks of a hive.